CarlosVV/JRiaInterfaces/CES.CoreApi.Payout/CES.CoreApi.Payout/ReadMe.txt

-﻿Requirment to use Golden Crown  Web Service
+﻿Requirment to run and test Golden Crown  Web Service